cspr-rad/kairos-spec/src/spec.typ

 == ZKP

-=== What exactly do the ZKPs look like?

-Transfer transaction:
+The zero knowledge proofs for transfer transaction consist of the following:
-- Public inputs: Unsigned L2 transaction
+- Public input: Unsigned L2 transaction
-- Private inputs: L2 transaction signature
+- Private input: L2 transaction signature
 - Verify: Signature

-Deposit transaction:
-- Public inputs: Old Merkle root, new Merkle root, sender, token ID, token amount
-- Private inputs: Info on the old Merkle tree in order to verify
-- Verify: Merkle root update.
-Note that the signature must be checked by L1.

-Withdrawal transaction:
-- Public inputs: Old Merkle root, new Merkle root, receiver, token ID, token amount
-- Private inputs: Info on the old Merkle tree in order to verify, signature
-- Verify: Merkle root update & signature

 === How do Merkle tree updates work? <merkle-tree-update>

 Transfer transactions don't have a Merkle tree update themselves.
-Rather, this duty is taken over by the ZKR.
-The main reason for this is that we want to avoid trasnfers from depending on the Merkle root, requiring each transfer in progress to be recreated and resigned anytime a deposit or withdrawal is posted on L1.
+Rather, this duty is taken on by the ZKR.
+The main reason for this is that we want to avoid transfers from depending on the Merkle root, requiring each transfer in progress to be recreated and resigned anytime a deposit or withdrawal is posted on L1.
 On the other hand, deposit and withdrawal transaction do require the Merkle tree to be updated.
 Note that these transactions only change one of the leafs.
 Therefore, in order to verify whether the old Merkle root has been appropriately transformed into the new Merkle root, all we need is the leaves which the updated leaf interacts with.

 #figure(
   grid(